loyamarjTZ/TorrexFitness/README.md

   life of this project, either because I was not getting my desired outcome or I discovered a simpler implementation.
 I was particularly challenged by determining the entity relationships among my tables and implementing them using the
   @ManyToOne, @OneToMany, and @OneToOne annotations.
-* Another challenge I encountered was using Thymeleaf to display on my web pages.
+* Another challenge I encountered was using Thymeleaf to display data on my web pages.

 ## Lessons Learned